 varieties of cheddar are made with a natural dye called annatto.
 The

-history of orange cheddar is legen-dairy and there are a few reasons for sure why cheddar became so ocherous.
+history of orange cheddar is legen-dairy, and there are a few reasons why cheddar took on this bright hue.

 appearance.
-Cheesemakers of the time sought to eliminate the visible markers of
+Cheesemakers of the time sought to reduce the visible markers of

 seasonal variation by using annatto to color the milk used for cheesemaking.